ftm-khamse/practice-js/problemn16/README.md

 # problem 24

 Create a function that takes an array of numbers and return "Boom!" if the digit 7 appears in the array.
 Otherwise, return "there is no 7 in the array".

+# Problem 25

+Create a function that takes a string as input and returns the reversed version of the string without using the built-in reverse() method.